VaradGhodake/Gitbook-Competitive-Coding-Notes/Algorithms/Bitwise.md

 ### Bitwise

 Toggle j-th bit: `vowel_set ^= (1 << j)` <br />
-We can use this to store all even or imperfect dict of a set (See longest substring vowel question)
+We can use this to store all even or imperfect dict of a set (See longest substring vowel question) <br />
+Check LSB 1 or not: `n & 1` <br />
+ANDing the two numbers n and n - 1 always flips the least significant 1-bit in n to 0, and keeps all other bits the same.

 https://leetcode.com/explore/challenge/card/may-leetcoding-challenge/537/week-4-may-22nd-may-28th/3343/
 ```py